 Click to remove all notes from the current SEQ pattern; Click to copy another pattern into the current SEQ pattern; The default velocity value for new notes.

 The color of the note indicates the velocity.
-Dragging the mouse up/down or left/right will change the velocity and/or time length.
+Dragging the mouse up/down or left/right will change the velocity and/or duration.
 Single clicking will enter a note.
 Double clicking on an existing note will remove it.

 Notes C3 C#3 D#3 F#3 G#3 A#3 C#4 D#4 correspond to 1st-8th SEQ patterns and can be switched by a single note.

-Click to load a single pattern (.agp file) into the current SEQ pattern, or to load a pattern bank - 8 patterns (.agpb file), or to load 1 chord bank (12 chords) (.agc file)
+Click and choose "pattern" to load a single pattern into the current SEQ pattern, or choose "pattern bank" - 8 patterns, or choose "chord bank" (12 chords)

 The naming rules of SEQ files: taking 090-16-44-Rock06.agp for example, 090 indicates the tempo for this SEQ; 16 indicates the quantize rate; 44 indicates the time signature, Rock stands for musical style.
 Users can find the SEQ they need according to these properties.